HindCatBlacknDark/Workshop-MedMNIST/README.md

 - Local demo (notebooks/local_demo.ipynb): run on participants’ machines.

-- This repository contains the code for the hands-on session and slides materials for the workshop titeled "".
+- This repository contains the code for the hands-on session and slides materials for the workshop titeled "IA de Confiance & Traitement d’Images : Médecine, Agriculture, Environnement".
-- This is an open source and free workshop as part of the Meet-up program held online on 15th May 2025 by the GalsenAI and .
+- This is an open source and free workshop as part of the Meet-up program held online on 15th May 2025 by the Zone01 Dakar AI_community x GalsenAI .

 ## Structure of the repository
 ```plaintext